LyndonWangWork/sshmanager/README.md

 English | [中文说明](./README_cn.md)

+> This project was completely written by AI.
+I didn't write a single line of code -__-

 ### Overview
 SSH Key Manager is a cross‑platform desktop application built with Tauri 2 and Vue 3 for generating and managing SSH keys, and editing OpenSSH configuration with a form + raw editor workflow.